ivable/sentry/README.md

 ### Copy to own project
 Copying the source code is straight forward, simple copy the folder `ac_sentry_io` and optionally `ac_sentry_io_test` to your project and build.

-In you assembly's `build.gradle` file add the following to the assembly.cartridge closure.
+In your assembly's `build.gradle` file add the following to the assembly.cartridge closure.
 ```
 // Sentry module
 def ivableCartridges = [